christofs/sentlens/README.md

 # sentlens

-Sentence length in corpora of literary texts, specifically in ELTeC-eng.
+Sentence length in corpora of literary texts, specifically in ELTeC-eng and the Gutenberg Corpus.
 An analysis performed by Christof Schöch in late November, 2021.

 # Result in a nutshell